Skip to content

 How can you measure employee engagement?

-There are multiple ways to gauge employee engagement, including surveys, employee net promoter scores, exit interviews, absenteeism rates, and turnover rates.
-It’s best to evaluate multiple factors to arrive at an employee engagement score you can use as a benchmark for improvement.
+There are multiple ways to gauge employee engagement, such as, including surveys, employee net promoter scores, exit interviews, absenteeism rates, and turnover rates.
+To get a comprehensive understanding, it’s best to evaluate multiple factors to arrive at an employee engagement score you can use as a benchmark for improvement.

 How can you improve employee engagement?